handrades/handrade.com/_posts/2020-4-13-PowerShell-for-non-System-Admins.md

 ## Pipeline

 This is what allows PowerShell to pass the objects from one cmdlet to the other.
-It is represented with the pipe character "|".
+It is represented with the pipe character.
 The following is an oversimplified example of how we can use the pipeline workflow using get, filter and displaying:

 ``` PowerShell